PowerDNS/pdns/docs/modes-of-operation.rst

 The PowerDNS Authoritative Server can invoke a Lua script on the of incoming AXFR zone transfer.
-The user-defined function ``axfr_end(zone)`` within your script is invoked for each zone that has LUA-AXFR-END-SCRIPT defined in the ``domainmetadata``.
+The user-defined function ``axfr_end(zone)`` within your script is invoked for each zone that has LUA-AXFR-END-SCRIPT defined in the :doc:`domainmetadata`.
 The type of the zone argument is DNSName.

 What you can accomplish using a Lua script: